jkeohan/RPG/README.md

 JSON is at 0 health.
 JSON is defeated!
 Bruce is now at 14 health!
 16 more of these villains to go...

-Bruce comes across Master Sean.
+Bruce comes across Master West.
 They appear to have 60 health and 80 chance to hit ... will Bruce fight or flee? fight